We cannot choose who offends us, but we can choose how to respond when we are offended. ― Moffat Machingura

 For example.
-A boss can let his steam off on you in front of your colleagues and you respond to yourself in your mind: “How dare he shout at me in front of others making me feel shameful and worthless”?
+A boss can let his steam off on you in front of your colleagues, and you respond to yourself in your mind: “How dare he shout at me in front of others making me feel shameful and worthless”?
 Put exaggerated emotions aside and see a bigger picture.
-What really happened?
-The boss was talking loudly and as it happened to be, people were standing in the same room to hear it all.
+What happened?
+The boss was talking loudly, and as it happened to be, people were standing in the same room to hear it all.
 It only says that this boss is over impulsive and his volume control button is broken.
-It says that he is too emotional.
-But the truth is, he is entitled to his emotions and it’s not your problem what they are like.
+It means that he is too emotional.
+But the truth is, he is entitled to his emotions, and it’s not your problem what they are like.
 Don’t take it personally.
 There is no need to cling to that.

 People owe us nothing.
-Especially when we expect certain reactions from them.
+Especially when we expect specific reactions from them.

 2. Stripping Down Emotions

-Take one hurtful situation that happened to you recently.
+Take one ‘hairy’ situation that happened to you recently.
 Do you remember the way you reacted?
-Do you remember the whole outrage of emotions that hit you like a heavy wave?
+Do you remember the whole outrage of emotions that hit you like a massive wave?
 No escaping.

-Misunderstandings grow bigger when people unload all the baggage of emotions on each other without seeking for any common ground in between.
+Misunderstandings grow bigger when people unload all the baggage of emotions on each other without seeking for any common ground between them.

 3. Intelligent Reaction